Daniel-KM/Omeka-S-module-Reciprocal/README.md

 The list of the most common reciprocal properties is ready for the default ontologies and can be updated for any new ontology.

+Note that the module [Inverse Properties] has a similar aim, but works differently.

 Installation
 ------------